jbuckman/jbuckman.github.io/_posts/2023-01-02-rationality-definition-critique.md

 There is an underlying assumption that taking 2.1x-or-nothing bets is a virtuous ideal; that we should all aspire to overcome our fears, surpass our animal instincts, and execute perfectly EV-maxing decision-making in our own lives.

 But this is a fundamentally confused position.
-SBF acted rationally, in that he took actions that seemed optimal within his chosen framework of expected value maximization; however, there is nothing inherently correct about that choice of framework.
+SBF acted rationally, in that he took actions that seemed optimal within his chosen framework of expected value maximization.
+However, there is nothing inherently correct about that choice of framework.
 As I explain in [this essay](https://jacobbuckman.com/2022-11-18-on-the-road-to-st-petersburg/), the field of statistics has progressed in its understanding beyond naive expected-value maximization, and in a more modern framework, 2.1x-or-nothing bets are very irrational indeed.

 To me, the FTX debacle is a perfect parable about why fully committing to rationally-derived conclusions is a terrible idea.